TaitoUnited/taito-cli/docs/docs/02-installation.md

 1. See the [install.sh](https://github.com/TaitoUnited/taito-cli/blob/master/install.sh) script and execute the steps manually in any way you like.

-2. Optional: Install Taito CLI plugin for your editor ([Atom](https://github.com/keskiju/atom-taito-cli), [Visual Studio Code](https://github.com/keskiju/vscode-taito-cli)) TODO
+2. Optional: Install Taito CLI plugin for your [Visual Studio Code](https://github.com/keskiju/vscode-taito-cli) or [Atom](https://github.com/keskiju/atom-taito-cli) editor.

-3. Try it by running `taito -h`.

 ### Upgrade